 Among those on the weekly collection when the accounts begin in 1722 was John Pool, receiving 1s. a week for a short period.
 He became ill in 1729 and the overseer had to come to his assistance again.
 His last days are well documented in the accounts.
-On 16th July Michael Pitman, the overseer, paid 4s. for cloth and the making of a shirt and 8 and a half d. for "Bread Beer and Shugar" for him.
+On 16th July Michael Pitman, the overseer, paid 4s. for cloth and the making of a shirt and 81⁄2d. for "Bread Beer and Shugar" for him.
 On 23rd July "a man and horse to go to John Pools mother" cost 2s.
 Dr. Dunkley's fee was 14s.
 Dame Barker was paid 5s. for looking after the sick man, 1s. for "several things" and provided with "Bread and Cheese and Bear" costing 3s.
 2d.
 Dame Hockley helped to look after him and received 3s. for it, together with 6d. for earthenware for him.
 "Hollingham wife" was paid 2s. for nursing him.
 A blanket was provided for 3s.
-6d.,' meat cost 1s.
+6d., meat cost 1s.
 6d. and beans and milk 8d.
 Dame Ellis for sitting up with him received 1s., and the "Candles for watching with John Pool" were 2d.
 On 5th August however Mr. Pitman entered in the book "for John Pools Corpse to the Grave" 2s.
 6d. and to Mr. Ortons man for "putting John Pools into his coffin" 1s.
-Hockley received 1s. for making the affidavit that he was buried in a woollen shroud; this was in accordance with an Act of Charles 11's reign designed to protect the wool trade.
+Hockley received 1s. for making the affidavit that he was buried in a woollen shroud; this was in accordance with an Act of Charles II's reign designed to protect the wool trade.
 Abraham Cass, church clerk, was paid the usual fee of 3s.
 4d for digging the grave.

 Meanwhile Samuel Dore (as was so often the case, no overseer was sure how to spell his name and it is unlikely that he knew himself), an old man, was receiving 2s. a week from about 1723.
 He also received "extraordinaries", like clothes and supplies of wood, brush and broom for his fire.
-In 1733 Goody Miller was paid 1s. "for looking after old Dor when sick".
-Two years later 2 and a quarter yards of cloth and 1 and a quarter yerds of lining were bought for 8s.
+In 1733 Goody Miller was paid 1s. "for Looking after old Dor when sick".
+Two years later 21⁄2 yards of cloth and 11⁄2 yards of lining were bought for 8s.
 6d. and then 2s.
 6d. "payd for Samuel Dores wascoat making".
 At the end of the following year he fell ill again and Dame Miller was given 5s every four weeks for nursing and doing washing for the old man.
-Two sheets, two shirts and a load of wood were provided for him, and John Josling supplied "milke and other things" at a cost of £1.
-3. 0.
+Two sheets, two shirts and a load of wood were provided for him, and John Josling supplied "milke and other things" at a cost of £1.3.0.
 "Naighbor Chiterfeld" let him have three shillings' worth of wood.
 He died in April 1737 and the overseer entered into the account book-

+'''

+Samuell Doars goods

-Samuel Doars goods s. d.
+s. d.

-Sold to Mr Josling 2 old kettles and a hutch1 0.0.
+Sold to Mr Josling 2 old kettles and a huch

+10.

+0.

-To Mr Taylor 3 old tobbs .3.0.
+to Mr Taylor 3 old tobbs

+3.

+0.

-To Abram Cass an old friing pann .1.0.
+to Abram Cass an old friing pann

+1.

+0.

-To dame Miller a cask 6.
+to dame Miller a cask

-To an old trunk .
 6.

--

-15.0.
+to an old trunk

+6.

+15. 0.

+'''

 One of the earliest funerals in the account books was that of "old Stockdale" who died in June 1732.
-The overseer paid for a "Burieing sute", for "Laying him forth", "for Beer at his Burieing", for the "Affiedavit and the fetching".
-For the coffin and the church clerk's fees - in all about £1.
+The overseer paid for a "Burieing Sute", for "Laying him forth", "for Beer at his Burieing", for the "Affiedavit and the fetching", for the coffin and the church clerk's fees - in all about £1.
 Another John Stockdale received the weekly collection from 1749 until his death in 1770; it was not unusual for pauperism thus to descend from generation to generation in a family.